Applications of the theory of Floer to symmetric spaces: Introduction

-The proof of Theorem \ref{main} relies on an action-functional argument which makes use of the positivity of the energy of pseudoholomorphic quilts\footnote{They are used to define $H^*(\Phi_C)$.}.
-In typical applications of this kind of argument, constant solutions are those which contribute to the leading terms.
-In our case, however, we have to refine it by obtaining a positive lower bound for the energy and showing that it is attained by a unique non-constant pseudoholomorphic quilt.
+The proof of the key lemma uses an action-functional argument.
+In typical applications of this argument, constant solutions are those which contribute to the leading terms.
+In our case, however, we have to refine it by establishing a positive lower bound for the energy and showing that it is attained by a unique non-constant pseudoholomorphic quilt.

-To achieve this, we first consider the open dense subset $\UU\subset T^*(G/K)$ consisting of vectors which are tangent to a unique maximal torus in $G/K$.
+To achieve this, we first consider the open dense subset $\UU\subset T^*(G/K)\simeq T(G/K)$ consisting of vectors which are tangent to a unique maximal torus in $G/K$.
 This uniqueness property allows us to construct a well-defined \Ham torus action on $\UU$ using parallel transport.
 One can show that $G_{\CC}/P_{\involute}$ is a symplectic quotient of the action (Proposition \ref{comparesymplform}).

-Next, we complexify this action with respect to the canonical almost complex structure $J_0$ on $T^*(G/K)$ associated to the $G$-invariant metric on $G/K$.
-It is important to notice that complex orbits are not the cotangent bundles of maximal tori but open subsets which are roughly $1/|W|$ of them, where $W$ is the Weyl group.
-Then the almost complex structures for doing Floer theory will be small perturbations of $J_0$ which preserve all complex orbits (Definition \ref{condJ}).
+Next, we complexify this action with respect to the canonical almost complex structure $J_0$ on $T^*(G/K)$.
+Notice that complex orbits are not the cotangent bundles of maximal tori but open subsets which are roughly $1/|W|$ of them, where $W$ is the Weyl group.
+Then the almost complex structures we use for the moduli problems will be small perturbations of $J_0$ which preserve all complex orbits (Definition \ref{condJ}).
 A relative version of unique continuation theorem is needed in order to achieve the transversality for all the pseudoholomorphic curves involved (Lemma \ref{UCLemma}).

-Finally, we construct a flow contracting $\UU$ onto the coisotropic submanifold which defines the symplectic quotient $G_{\CC}/P_{\involute}$.
-The aforementioned lower bound is then obtained by applying this flow to every pseudoholomorphic quilt (Lemma \ref{end1}).
+Finally, we construct a retraction contracting $\UU$ onto the coisotropic submanifold which defines the symplectic quotient $G_{\CC}/P_{\involute}$.
+The aforementioned lower bound is then obtained by applying this retraction to every pseudoholomorphic quilt (Lemma \ref{end1}).
 Moreover, this lower bound is attained by those quilts which are contained in one of the complex orbits.
 Since these orbits lie in the cotangent bundles of maximal tori, it is not difficult to show that there is precisely one such quilt with fixed input data, by passing to the universal cover and applying a version of the Riemann mapping theorem (Proposition \ref{B+C/2}).